-Catmint ‘Walker’s Low’ (Nepeta racemosa ‘Walker’s Low’).
+Catmint ‘Walker’s Low’ (Nepeta racemosa ‘Walker’s Low’, zones 3 to 9).
 With its relaxed, trouble-free growth habit, ‘Walker’s Low’ catmint is a perfect fit for a cottage garden or rock garden, or the front edge of a perennial border or rose garden.
 Plus, the plants bloom their heads off from late spring until mid-autumn with a heavy show of purple-blue flower spikes that are extremely attractive to pollinators and beneficial insects.
 It’s no wonder this drought-tolerant, hardy plant was chosen as the 2007 Perennial Plant of the Year.
 Once the initial flush of flowers begins to fade, give the plant a haircut, shearing it back by about one-half.
 Without a trim, the plant will continue to flower moderately, but a good shearing encourages tidy foliage and plenty of blooms that will persist until frost.

 Pruning Tip – Don’t be afraid to grab those pruning shears once that initial bloom of spring flowers starts to wind down.
 Many perennials, like Geranium ‘Rozanne’ will continue to produce flowers all season, but in a lesser quantity.
 If you want a heavier bloom, shear the plants back by one-third to one-half to push out fresh foliage and flowers.